BitPadLabs/BitPadLabs-Site/README.md

 You can see the build status in the Actions tab of this repository.

 📄 License
-© 2025 BitPad Labs, LLC.
+© 2025 BitPadLabs, LLC.
 All rights reserved.

 📞 Contact
 For any questions or feedback about the website, please contact: